How Does Fight, Flight, Freeze, and Fawn Show Up for Gay Men?

 Of course, these roles aren’t inherently bad or wrong.
 While unjust societal pressures or traumas from our past may have shaped who we are in the world as adults, this doesn’t mean we are perpetually damaged.
 We can clear unprocessed trauma and be left with the benefits that a difficult upbringing gave us.
 This is called “stress-related growth.”

-Nonetheless, the response does get to the core of what we’ve already talked about: a sense of having little self-worth.
-When we have low self-worth, this often extends to our needs being put aside as unimportant, and instead focusing on pleasing the needs of those around us.
+The fawn response can also be related to a low sense of self-worth.
+When we have a low sense of self-worth, this often extends to our needs being put aside, and focusing on pleasing the needs of those around us instead.

 Like the other 4Fs, it’s also a survival strategy.
 From a developmental perspective, this response can often develop when a child is “parentified” by their caregivers.
 This is when a child is placed in more of a caregiver role for their parent.
 They’re expected to be available and sensitive to their parent’s emotional needs, but the parent is unavailable to the child.

 This can also perpetuate as an intergenerational cycle.
 A child is parentified, then might play out the same dynamic by parentifying their children to meet their unmet childhood emotional needs, and the cycle repeats itself.
 This dynamic is elaborated on further by Alice Miller if you’re interested.

 “Fawn” can show up in the following ways for gay men:

 ➡️ Getting into sexual/romantic relationships where the other person abuses you, doesn’t express care for your needs, and/or convinces you to do things that you’re not comfortable with.
 This can include getting into relationships or friendships with people who have narcissistic tendencies.

 ➡️ Caring for others, flattering, and saying “yes” to your own detriment.
 This might come up particularly around people that you are worried about getting into conflict with, or getting rejected by.